frnsys/geiger/README.md

 (work in progress)

-Currently, the IHAC clustering strategy relies on my implementation of IHAC in [galaxy](https://github.com/ftzeng/galaxy) which is still kind of finicky.
+The IHAC clustering strategy relies on my implementation of IHAC in [galaxy](https://github.com/ftzeng/galaxy) which is still kind of finicky.

 ## Usage